SkyPenguinLabs/REplay/README.md

 In this scenario, you are a reverse engineer who cracks black-hat frameworks (unethical frameworks such as DDoS panels) for a living and re sells them.
 You come across a game cheat that you want to crack, crack it, and also document specific information about the program including an undocumented button that shuts down the menu.
 Many users as we have also seen, complained that when pressing tab exits the menu conflicting with other options- find this virtual key and modify it to become another key.
 When you are done with both main tasks, go on a hunt to see what else you can find about this cheat.

 ## Technical Information
 This CTF is GUI based, written in C++20, and was built using Microsoft Visual Studio with ImGui and D3DX11 implementations.
+It was compiled in Release with X86 as the selected ARCH.

 ## Level Information
 Currently, we only have one level finished and done, so this is a 'beta-test' you can call it for the entire idea.
 This level has basic encryption techniques, basic anti-debug techniques, and a plethora of information to gather.
 This level was designed for beginners.
 However, in the future there will be other levels which are intermediate and expert levels.